This Policy was last modified on 27 January, 2020.

 The Commonwealth Centre for Connected Learning is the ‘Data Controller’ in relation to any personal data you provide us in using this site.
-At present, we don’t collect site user emails using a third-party mail service provider, who would be by definition the ‘Data Processor’ or Data Service provider.
+We collect site user names and email addresses using a third-party mail service provider, who would be by definition the ‘Data Processor’ or Data Service provider.

 Connected Learning is committed to ensuring that your privacy is protected.
 Should we ask you to provide certain information when using this site by which you can be identified, then you can be assured that it will only be used in accordance with this data protection and privacy statement.